Personalfinanceforu.com

 Financial Planning

-It is a classical example of description not being the thing described.
+It is a classic example of description not being the thing described.
 What is financial planning?
 Financial planning includes:

 b.
 Translating these needs into monetary measurable goals at different times in future.
 Building a home can be a goal but that has to be expressed in monetary terms.
 Moreover, for all future goals inflation also has to be taken into account.